 The infotainment system is still the Sync 3 which works well and is easy to get used to even if you’re not familiar with it.
 There are also tips next to each feature in the settings menu in case you don’t know what the feature does or changes.
 Apple CarPlay & Android Auto connectivity are standard.

-Interior Design – “Functional” is probably the best word to describe the interior design of the 2020 Ford Escape Hybrid.
+Interior Design – “Functional” is probably the best word to describe the interior design of the 2021 Ford Escape Hybrid.
 The controls are easily within reach and there are plenty of storage spaces for small items or drinks.
-I also like the standard 12.3-inch digital instrument cluster.
-But one thing I’m not a fan of is the fake looking wood trim across the dashboard.
-A silver piece of trim would have looked more in place than the fake looking wood.
+I also like the 12.3-inch digital instrument cluster.

 Exterior Design – From the outside, the new Escape kind of looks like a Porsche Macan… that is if you’re looking at it from a long distance and you squint.
 It has a lot of smooth curves from the front to the back.
-The front headlights are probably the most intricate design feature of the Escape with four individual LED clusters in each one.
+The front headlights are probably the most intricate design feature of the Escape.
 The only design feature that some may not like is the fish mouth grille.
-Overall, I’m ok with the exterior design of the new Escape Hybrid, especially in this Velocity Blue paint colour.
+Overall, I’m ok with the exterior design of the new Escape Hybrid.

 Thank you to Ford Canada for providing the vehicle. www.Ford.ca